Saving & Spending Home & Auto

 Your neighbor likes to gossip

-Do you have a neighbor who likes to know the business of everyone who lives in the neighborhood?
-If you don’t want them talking about you, keep personal issues personal and keep gossiping with other neighbors to a minimum.
+Do you have a neighbor who likes to know everyone's business?
+If you don't want them talking about you, keep personal issues personal and gossiping with other neighbors to a minimum.

 Your neighbor's property is a mess

-It could affect your property value if your neighbor has overgrown weeds or junk in their yard.
+If your neighbor has overgrown weeds or junk in their yard, it could affect your property value.
 Some cities have regulations about grass and plants that grow too high or what can be stored on your property and where.

-If you’re concerned, you may look into what your local restrictions are and what steps could be taken if they are being broken.
+If you're concerned, you may want to look into your local restrictions and what steps could be taken if they are being broken.

 Your neighbors are loud